uiua-lang/uiua/site/text/ga.md

 And that's our rotated points.
 But now we have a problem.
 While in 2D, we could trivially convert those points to an array to be rendered on the screen, but because our points are 3D now, we have to somehow convert them to 2D so they can be rendered.

 This is where *Projective Geometric Algebra* comes in.
 It is a geometric algebra "flavor" with slightly different rules and representations.
-[This video](https://youtu.be/0i3ocLhbxJ4) is a great introduction to the topic, but we'll cover that concepts that apply to our problem here.
+[This video](https://youtu.be/0i3ocLhbxJ4) is a great introduction to the topic, but we'll cover the concepts that apply to our problem here.

-To convert our "vanilla" geometric algebra (VGA) multivector into projective geometric algebra (PGA) vectors, we can add the vector `e₀`, which is a special PGA unit vector that squares to `0`.
+To convert our "vanilla" geometric algebra (VGA) multivector into projective geometric algebra (PGA) vectors, we can [add]() the vector `e₀`, which is a special PGA unit vector that squares to `0`.

 ```uiua
 # Experimental!